OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 3.1.
 Data Center Infrastructure Integration
 --------------------------------------------------

 Now you should have an OpenNebula cloud up and running with at least one virtualization node.
 The next step is, if needed, to perform the integration of OpenNebula with your infrastructure platform and define the configuration of its components.
-When using the vCenter driver, the interaction with the underlying netwotking, storage and compute infrastructure is performed through vCenter.
+When using the vCenter driver, no additonal integragtion is required because the interaction with the underlying networking, storage and compute infrastructure is performed through vCenter.

 However when using KVM, OpenNebula directly manages the hypervisor, networking and storage platforms.
 In the open cloud architecture, you may be interested in checking the guides for